TavoAI/tavo-python-sdk/README.md

 ## 1. Introduction

 The TavoAI SDK provides a simple, intuitive interface for evaluating content against regulatory guardrails defined in the TavoAI RCAC repository.
-This SDK allows you to validate both input queries and output responses to ensure compliance with industry-specific regulations and best practices.
+This SDK allows you to validate both input queries and output responses to ensure AI risk controls are in place.

-TavoAI's risk control as code (RCAC) guardrails help ensure AI systems comply with industry-specific regulations across financial services, healthcare, insurance, and more.
+TavoAI's risk control as code (RCAC) guardrails help ensure AI systems comply with controls from industry-specific regulations across financial services, healthcare, insurance, and more.
 The SDK supports both synchronous validation of content through a client API and automatic validation through function decorators.

 ### Features

-- **Easy Integration**: Simple API to validate content against regulatory policies
+- **Easy Integration**: Simple API to validate content against risk controls
-- **Multiple Domains**: Support for financial, healthcare, insurance and more
 - **Input & Output Validation**: Validate both user queries and AI responses
 - **Multiple Use Modes**: Support for both local OPA CLI evaluation and remote policy server
 - **Decorator Support**: Simple decorator API to automatically validate function inputs and outputs